 • The subgroup check added to § 4.17.3 'Decryption using a Full Viewing Key (Sapling)' on p.
-50 for Sapling in version 2021.1.17 was applied to the wrong variable (g_d , when it should have been pk_d), despite being described correctly in the Change History entry below.
+51 for Sapling in version 2021.1.17 was applied to the wrong variable (g_d, when it should have been pk_d), despite being described correctly in the Change History entry below.

-- The definition of an abstraction function in § 4.1.8 'Represented Group' on p.
+- In the consensus rule that a transaction with one or more transparent inputs from coinbase transactions MUST have no transparent outputs, explicitly say that inputs from coinbase transactions include funding stream outputs. - The definition of an abstraction function in § 4.1.8 'Represented Group' on p.
 26 incorrectly required canonicity, i.e. that $abst{\mathbb{G}}$ does not accept inputs outside the range of $repr{\mathbb{G}}$.
 While this was originally intended, it is not true of $abst{\mathbb{J}}$.
-(It is also not true of $abst{\mathbb{J}}$.) but Ed25519 is not strictly defined as a represented group in this specification.) - Correct Theorem 5.4.2 on p.
+(It is also not true of $abst{\mathbb{J}}$), but Ed25519 is not strictly defined as a represented group in this specification.) - Correct Theorem 5.4.2 on p.
 70, which was proving the wrong thing.
 It needs to prove that NoteCommit Sapling does not return Uncommitted Sapling, but was previously proving that PedersenHash does not return that value. - The note about non-canonical encodings in § 5.4.8.3 'Jubjub' on p.
-74 gave incorrect values for the encodings of the point of order 2, by omitting a $q{\mathbb{J}}$ term. - The specification of decryption in § 4.17.3 'Decryption using a Full Viewing Key (Sapling)' on p.
-50 differed from its implementation in zcashd, in two respects: - The specification had a type error in that it failed to check whether $abst{\mathbb{J}}(pk\star_d)=\bot$, which is needed in order for its use as input to KA^{Sapling}.
+74 gave incorrect values for the encodings of the point of order 2, by omitting a $q{\mathbb{I}}$ term. - The specification of decryption in § 4.17.3 'Decryption using a Full Viewing Key (Sapling)' on p.
+51 differed from its implementation in zcashd, in two respects: - The specification had a type error in that it failed to check whether $abst{\mathbb{J}}(pk\star_d)=\bot$, which is needed in order for its use as input to KA^{Sapling}.
 Agree to be well-typed. - The specification did not require pk_d to be in the subgroup $\mathbb{J}^{(r)}$, while the implementation in zcashd did.
 This check is not needed for security; however, since Jubjub public keys are normally of type KA^{Sapling}.
-PublicPrimeSubgroup, we change the specification to match zcashd. - · Correct the procedure for generating dummy Sapling notes in § 4.7.2 'Dummy Notes (Sapling)' on p.
-36. - · Add a note in § 5.4.9.1 'BCTV14' on p.
-76 describing conditions under which an implementation that checkpoints on Sapling can omit verifying BCTV14 proofs. - Rename "hash extractor" to coordinate extractor.
+Public Prime Subgroup, we change the specification to match zcashd. - · Correct the procedure for generating dummy Sapling notes in §4.7.2 'Dummy Notes (Sapling)' on p.
+36. - · Add a note in §5.4.9.1 'BCTV14' on p.
+77 describing conditions under which an implementation that checkpoints on Sapling can omit verifying BCTV14 proofs. - Rename "hash extractor" to coordinate extractor.
 This is a more accurate name since it is also used on commitments. - · Rename char to byte in field type declarations.

-- · Add macros and Makefile support for building the NU5 draft specification. - Clarify the encoding of block heights for the "height in coinbase" rule.
+- · Add macros and Makefile support for building the NU5 draft specification. - · Clarify the encoding of block heights for the "height in coinbase" rule.
 The description of this rule has also moved from § 7.5 on p.
-91 to § 7.1 'Transaction Encoding and Consensus' on p.
+92 to § 7.1 'Transaction Encoding and Consensus' on p.
 86. - · Include the activation dates of Heartwood and Canopy in § 6 'Network Upgrades' on p.
 85. - Section links in the Heartwood and Canopy versions of the specification now go to the correct document URL. - · Attempt to improve search and cut-and-paste behaviour for ligatures in some PDF readers.